Searchresults

 Ghent University distinguishes between an academic promoter and an work placement supervisor for work placement guidance:

 The academic promoter is the lecturer responsible for the work placement course unit within the study programme.
-They are the final responsible for the work placement course unit and decide on the final mark. … Read more -
+They are the final responsible for the work placement course unit and decide on … Read more -

 Independent Work: Supporting Students to Process Learning Materials Properly